thisisashwinraj/Mathematica-Python-Package/README.md

 python setup.py sdist bdist_wheel
 ```
 Running this file creates the following sub-directories: dist, and elxsi.egg-info.
 Executable installer can also be created for installing the package in the Microsoft Windows environment.
-To create an executable installer, run this command:
+To create an executable installer, run the command:
 ```
 python setup.py bdist_wininst
 ```